-A book teaser will invite you to join the book presentation in Leuven (live streamed for our international followers) followed by a discussion with Peter and the audience.
+A book teaser will invite you to join the book presentation (on Zoom) moderated by Pieter Verbeeck from the Flemish restorative justice service Moderator.

 "The principle that people should come to their senses in their cells stems from the nineteenth century"

 Peter Vermeersch is a professor of politics at the Faculty of Social Sciences of the KU Leuven.
 He has an MA in Slavic studies and a PhD in political science.
 As a postdoctoral researcher he worked, among others, at the Center for European Studies, Harvard University.
 At the Faculty of Social Sciences in Leuven he currently leads the research group LINES (Leuven International and European Studies) and coordinates the MA International Politics (MIP).
 His teaching includes courses on "Political Developments in East-Central Europe," "Nationalism and Political Mobilisation," and "Russia in the Global Political Context."